Elwin W. Midgett

-Elwin Wilburn "Wink" Midgett (December 31, 1911 – November 22, 1993) was an American football and basketball coach and was an accounting professor.
+Elwin Wilburn "Wink" Midgett (December 31, 1911 – November 22, 1993) was an American college football and college basketball coach and an accounting professor.
 He served as the head football coach at Middle Tennessee State University from 1940 to 1946, compiling a record of 18–11–3.
 Midgett was also the head basketball coach at Middle Tennessee from 1939 to 1942, tallying a mark of 25–35.
 He was also a professor of accounting at the school.

 Midgett was a standout three-sport athlete at Tennessee Technological University in Cookeville, Tennessee.
 He was born on December 31, 1911, in Watertown, Tennessee, to Edel Wilburn and Mattie Ellis Midgett.
 He died on November 22, 1993, at his home in Murfreesboro, Tennessee.